-- Engine starts but quits running after 10-15 seconds
+- Engine starts but quits after running for about 10-15 seconds;

 - Engine does not start but gas leaks from the air filter

-- Engine will start only for few seconds with starter fluid
+- Engine will only start for few seconds with a squirt of starter fluid

 - Engine will run rough under full choke but dies when choke is opened